catchorg/Catch2/docs/tutorial.md

 ## Where to put it?

 Catch is header only.
 All you need to do is drop the file(s) somewhere reachable from your project - either in some central location you can set your header search path to find, or directly into your project tree itself!
 This is a particularly good option for other Open-Source projects that want to use Catch for their test suite.
 See [this blog entry for more on that](http://www.levelofindirection.com/journal/2011/5/27/unit-testing-in-c-and-objective-c-just-got-ridiculously-easi.html).

 The rest of this tutorial will assume that the Catch single-include header (or the include folder) is available unqualified - but you may need to prefix it with a folder name if necessary.

 ## Writing tests

-Let's start with a really simple example.
+Let's start with a really simple example ([source code](../examples/010-TestCase.cpp)).
 Say you have written a function to calculate factorials and now you want to test it (let's leave aside TDD for now).

 ```c++
 unsigned int Factorial( unsigned int number ) {